Lillian-Lam/Biomedical-Data-Design-MIDOG/README.md

 Python 3.9+, GPU recommended.
 Each phase has its own README with detailed steps.

 ## Usage
 Run the phases in order.
-Each script has path / hyperparameter constants at the top - edit those before running.
+Each script has hyperparameter constants - you can edit those before running.
 ```bash
 # Phase 1: pick an encoder, extract features, then quantify and fuse
 python "Phase 1/Feature_extractors/CTransPath/ctranspath_cycleGAN_norm.py" \